CausalLearning/llm_benchmarks/benchmarking_credibility/README.md

 > ```bibtex
 > @inproceedings{wang2024Hypnos,
 > title={Hypnos: A Domain-Specific Large Language Model for Anesthesiology},
-> author={Zhonghai Wang and Yibing Zhan and Bohao Zhou and Yanhong Li and Chong Zhang and Baosheng Yu and Liang Ding and Hua Jin and Weifeng Liu},
+> author={Zhonghai Wang and Jie Jiang and Yibing Zhan and Bohao Zhou and Yanhong Li and Chong Zhang and Baosheng Yu and Liang Ding and Hua Jin and Jun Peng and Xu Lin},
 > booktitle={Neurocomputing},
 > publisher={Association for Computational Linguistics},
 > year={2024},